edgedb/edgedb/docs/edgeql/statements/for.rst

 clauses of ``FOR``.

 Another variation this usage of ``FOR`` is a bulk ``UPDATE``.
-There are cases when a bulk update lots of external data, that cannot be derived from the objects being updated.
+There are cases when a bulk update involves a lot of external data that cannot be derived from the objects being updated.
 That is a good use-case when a ``FOR`` statement is appropriate.

 .. code-block:: edgeql